 Elisa Harrigan is an Affordable Housing Initiative Program Officer at Meyer Memorial Trust.
 She is a part of the Affordable Housing Initiative Team helping trustees to fund and convene Oregon's nonprofits to preserve and increase the supply of safe and decent housing that is accessible to all Oregonians.
 Previously Elisa was the Executive Director of the Community Alliance of Tenant's (CAT).
 CAT focuses on the education, empowerment and advocacy of tenants throughout Oregon.

 Amy Anderson brings with her over 40 years of retail sales specializing as a computer technician and customer service specialist.
 After retiring in 2007, she has dedicated her life to serving our most vulnerable populations as a Professional Advocate.
 After volunteering for over 16 years as a Volunteer Chaplain in Multnomah County Detention Center, Amy has come to know that without safe and secure housing our citizens will most likely return to incarceration.
-Amy currently serves as a board member of Cascadia Behavioral Health Housing and Multnomah County Health Department.
-She also serves on Health Share’s advisory council, Portland Commission on Disabilities and Multnomah County Mental Health and Addictions advisory council.
+Amy currently serves as a board member of Cascadia Behavioral Healthcare Housing and Multnomah County Health Department.
+She also serves on Health Share’s Community Advisory Council, Portland Commission on Disability and Multnomah County Mental Health and Substance Abuse Advisory Council (AMHSAAC).

 Tom Brenneke is President of Guardian Real Estate Services.
 Tom has spearheaded the company’s growth and evolution in the affordable housing sector and been an active proponent of preserving this housing stock.
 He is currently leading Oregon's participation in a national lobbying effort to preserve the Section 42 Low Income Tax Credit program working with Federal, State and local elected officials.
 Tom was recently appointed to the Portland Housing Advisory Commission and also currently chairs Multifamily NW's Legislative Committee where he launched the organization's Political Action Committee fund.
 He is also a previous Multifamily NW Board member.
 Tom is a current member of the National Multi Housing Council.
 He is a founding Board member of De La Salle North Catholic High School and is a big supporter of the school's Corporate Internship Program, giving young adults a unique introduction to business.
 Tom is a Certified Property Manager; and an Oregon Real Estate Broker.
 He earned a Bachelor's Degree from the University of Portland.